Choir

 The John Brockman Organ Scholarship is intended to encourage young organists by providing support and a stimulating church music experience for them.
 The organ scholar would assist at services playing the organ as directed by the Director of Music, singing in the choir, and conducting the choir from time to time.
 As a member of the choir the scholar will perform and become familiar with much of our great heritage of church music, and improve his or her organ playing and accompaniment skills, choral and singing technique, musicianship and sight reading.

-The organ scholar will receive an organ lesson from the Director of Music of 30 to 45 minutes, weekly during school terms, and in addition will receive a payment of $1,000 per year, paid in quarterly installments of $250.
+The organ scholar will receive an organ lesson of 30 to 45 minutes, weekly during school terms, and in addition will receive a payment of $1,000 per year, paid in quarterly installments of $250.

 Applicants for the Organ Scholarship should: